in

 Stage 5: a necrotic foot

-It shows the development of foot ulcers in the 3rd stage which calls for immediate action for its management.
 It is best to take care of the foot in the initial two stages by controlling your blood sugar level and practicing proper hygiene.

 How to Prevent Diabetic Foot Ulcer?

 It is essential to take measures and prevent the development of an ulcer because it can affect the quality of life greatly.
-Following a healthy lifestyle and keeping good control over your blood sugar level is essential in this case.

-Make sure your feet are kept neat.
+Make sure your feet are kept clean.
 It is better to cleanse them regularly and keep them sanitized as well.
-By doing this you are minimizing the chances of any infection by pathogens.
-Whenever you wash your feet dry them afterward and keep them moisturized.

 Keep your toenails shortened and not too long as they trap pathogens in them.
 Also, cutting them too short is also not a good idea.